 I remember discovering Fable 2 for the first time on a holiday to Ilfracombe (it’s a real place, Google it) as a teenager.
 I recall the feeling of wonder and excitement as I stepped into Sparrow’s shoes, not knowing what lay ahead.
 I’d never played anything like it.

 Sure, it’s a quasi-medieval fantasy RPG, so there’s a known quantity there.
 But, as I’ve gushed before, Fable is its own peculiar entity.
 There’s a Fable flavour that’s hard to pin down but, oh boy, did I know it when I saw that teaser this year.
-It’s shallow in its combat and difficulty, and deep in what is what it has to say.
+It’s shallow in its combat and difficulty, and deep in what it has to say.
 It’s silly and self-aware, but also moving and kind.

 Christian Donlan has captured it really well for Eurogamer, saying: “In a game so full of moving parts, so driven by whimsy and – perhaps – by accident, what single piece of Fable is absolutely indispensable?
 In which part of Fable does Fable truly live?”
 I believe that’s for the player to come to know by being in the game, inhaling their first lungful of glorious Albion air.
 In deciding who their hero will be and what mark they’ll leave on the world – not through pre-launch hype hype hype.
 There’s something demystifying, even a little vulgar in this latter approach which I think Fable would be particularly spoiled by.